philatelist05/aic_2015/README.md

 To enable EC2 auto-start set the configuration values directory.autostart, numberofnodes and region as well as common.local-mode and provide your AWS credentials in one of the usual locations (e.g., ~/.aws/credentials).

+## The web interface ##

+The web interface runs on the host where the local node runs.
+There you can access it via the URL http://localhost:8000/onion.
+With this interface you see every request coming through this local node (either through the SOCKS5 proxy or directly from the web UI).
+It is also possible to set up arbitrary requests with the "New Chain" button in the web interface.

 ## Configuration Options ###

 The configuration file is located in shared/src/main/resources/config.xml and pretty self-explaining: